 Before choosing your cash back card, you should compare your budget to both Discover’s and Citi’s 5 percent categories to see which list better suits your spending.
 Just make sure to factor in how often you’d be able to hit each issuer’s 5 percent spending cap in order to see which would earn you the most cash back with the least stress.

 How to redeem Discover rewards

-Unlike some other cash back credit cards that make you build up a minimum balance of rewards before you can cash them in, the Discover it Cash Back lets you redeem rewards for cash back into a bank account or purchases made through Amazon.com or PayPal.com in any amount.
+Unlike some other cash back credit cards that make you build up a minimum balance of rewards before you can cash them in, the Discover it Cash Back lets you redeem rewards for cash back into a bank account or purchases you make through Amazon.com or PayPal.com in any amount.

 You can also redeem your rewards for a gift card when you’ve accrued at least $5 in your rewards account.
-Cardmembers can redeem their Cashback Bonus for a physical or digital Partner Gift Card with 5 percent to 20 percent added value to each gift card (depending on the merchant).
+Cardmembers can redeem their cash back for a physical or digital partner gift card with 5 percent to 20 percent added value to each gift card (depending on the merchant).
 Partner gift cards range from $5 to $200 in increments of $5.
 You can also donate your cash back earnings to charity.

-Rewards earned with Discover credit cards also never expire as long as your account is open, so you can keep earning until you’re ready to redeem.
+Rewards you earn with Discover credit cards never expire as long as your account is open, so you can keep earning until you’re ready to redeem.

 The bottom line

 The Discover it Cash Back card makes it easy to earn rewards without an annual fee, but you’ll get more out of your card if you pay attention to the rotating bonus categories it offers.
-This is especially true during the first year you’re a cardmember since Discover will match all the rewards you earn after 12 months are up.
+This is especially true during the first year you’re a cardmember since Discover will match all the rewards you earn during those first 12 months.